learn-co-curriculum/cssi-2.2-variables-and-assignment/Readme.md

 >instructors
 6
 ```

-Don't worry about the "undefined" you get from the "var" lines; the interpreter is just telling you that variable assignment itself doesn't evaluate to anything.
-It doesn't need to: the point is that the value is remembered for later.
+An "undefined" msg is the  the interpreter telling you that variable assignment itself doesn't evaluate to anything.

 We can put strings into variables: